noncomputable/AgentMaps/README.md

 * Build units along the streets.
 * Spawn agents onto the map.
-* Schedule them to move them between places on the map.
+* Schedule them to move between places on the map.
 * Change their appearance and properties.

 ### Documentation